-One year must pass after someone is a director or officer before that person or any of their relatives can be a paid employee or contractor of the co-op.
+One year must pass after someone is a director or officer before that person or any of their relatives can be paid by the co-op or receive an honorarium from the co-op.
+This includes being a temporary or permanent employee or contractor or paid member of an on-call or other committee.